mr-medi/phpRecon/README.md

 "http://mypage.com/login".
 In turn, the login page has the link "http://mypage.com/register" which will be saved correctly in our array but if this URL contains "http://mypage.com/forgot-password" we will not get it anymore that more than two layers will have passed from the entered URL.

-Finally, we iterate through each URL in the generated array and save all the HTML comments and forms on each page.
+Finally, we iterate through each URL in the generated array and save all the HTML comments, forms, HTTP headers on each page and retrieve the robots.txt file.

 ## Authors